 The main competition to the veteran Minneapolis bars are newcomers in St. Paul.
 But is it really worth driving to the Twin City less well known for restaurants for a burger?
 Are they contenders for the best Juicy Lucy crown?

 The first Juicy Lucy across the Mississippi was from the Nook Bar, a tiny sports bar in St. Paul's Highland Park.
-The Nook Bar has won well-deserved local press awards for their basic burgers for some years, and there is a Juicy Lucy on the menu too, known as a Nookie Burger.
+The Nook Bar has won well-deserved local press awards for their basic burgers for some years, and there is a Juicy Lucy on the menu too, known as the Nookie Burger.
 It's as good as the Nook's other burgers, which is to say it is worth driving from Minneapolis for.

 04 of 04